sahil-mor/sahil-mor/README.md

 **Talking about Personal Stuffs:**

-- 🛠 with NodeJS, React Native, Mongoose, Firebase, PWA;
+- 🛠 with NodeJS, Django, React Native, Mongoose, Firebase,Postgresql, PWA;
 - 👨🏻‍💻 I’m looking to collaborate on kick ass products;
 - ⚡️ Fun-Fact: Everything seems to be easy when you start trying;
 - 📫 How to reach me: <a href="https://sahilmor.herokuapp.com/" target="_blank">https://sahilmor.herokuapp.com/</a>